 I invite you to a grand photo tour to Kamchatka.
 We’ll spend two weeks in the land of volcanoes and geysers and visit the most beautiful places of the wonderful Kamchatka.
 It’s wild and unique land at Far East of Russia.
 You can barely find a landscape photo tour on the net – but this land is packed with remarkable places!

 We will move from one location to the other by 6WD hard truck remastered as comfortable bus (you may take a look at backstage from previous journeys down the page).
 You will be served by a team of professionals: me as english-speaking photo-leader with good knowledge of shooting locations, a professional driver, a chef, local guide.
 We are trying to make the tour as much comfortable as we can knowing Russian wild conditions.
+This tour is guided by Anton Agarkov.
+He’s professional landscape photographer based in Moscow.
+Anton fluently speaks English.

 Main highlights of the tour are: